 Enjoy this when you are tired, the day has been long and you want dinner to be fabulous and on the table in no time.
 This recipe is a family favorite here.
-Also, try our delicious Easy Skillet Lasagna, Sheet Pan Greek Pita Pizzas, or Skillet Chicken with Olives and Tomatoes, two more great 30-minute meals.
+Also, try our delicious Skillet Chicken with Beans and Greens, Easy Skillet Lasagna, Sheet Pan Greek Pita Pizzas, or Skillet Chicken with Olives and Tomatoes.

 Old fashioned chicken and dumplings are now made fast and easy with our great recipe.
 No need to spend the day in, simmering a chicken for hours and rolling out dumplings to make.

 Our recipe will take you in and out of the kitchen in 30 minutes and only using one pot.
 How great is that?

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

 Homemade chicken and dumplings is a classic dish that has been loved for years.
 Simple ingredients, you probably only need to pick up a few, and you have the rest at home.